 Practice areas & skills: Administrative Law, Real Estate, Business, Estate Planning, Oil & Gas

 The Flowerday Firm is dedicated to providing affordable and high quality legal services to individuals and small businesses.
 Paula Flowerday is committed to helping people who are facing a crisis – the loss of a loved one, the incapacity of a fami...

 Practice areas & skills: Administrative Law, Guardianship, Wills & Living Wills, Mediation, Probate

 Review: “Ms. DeCurtis handled a partnership dispute for me a few years ago where the other side was aggressive to say the least.
 She made it so easy for me.
 I ended up getting a lot more than I expected!”

-Practice areas & skills: Administrative Law, Public Finance & Tax Exempt Finance, Environmental and Natural Resources, Government, Personal Injury
+Practice areas & skills: Administrative Law, Business, Environmental and Natural Resources, Government, Litigation: Personal Injury

 Federal and state government agencies are required to follow certain procedures in order for their actions to be constitutional.
 For the federal government, these procedures are generally outlined by the Federal Administrative Procedure Act (FAPA).
 Each state government has its own set of administrative procedures as well, some of which are modeled after FAPA.
 An administrative law attorney specializes in administrative procedures at the federal and/or state level.
 Some examples of administrative agencies include the Food and Drug Administration (FDA), the Internal Revenue Service (IRS), and the Federal Trade Commission (FTC).
 If, for example, the FDA passes new rules that affect your business, you may benefit from the services of an administrative law lawyer to better understand whether the FDA followed the correct procedure in passing these rules and whether you should contest them.